 Here are two options for highly rated dog nail clippers.

-Wagglies Proefessional Dog Nail Clippers
+GoPets Nail Clippers

-Wagglies Professional Dog Nail Clippers are rated 4.5 stars on Amazon.
+GoPets Nail Clippers* are rated 4.5 stars on Amazon.

 These clippers are designed to cut small and large dog nails with equal precision.
 They come with a special angled head and inbuilt sensor to help you avoid cutting the quick.

-Pet Magazin Grooming Scissors Kit
+Pet Magasin Grooming Scissors Kit

 The Pet Magasin Grooming Scissors Kit* is a great choice for many dogs.

-If these clippers remind you of your infant nail clippers?
+Do these clippers remind you of your infant nail clippers?
 It might be the way they look!
 With rounded tips and colorful handles, you already understand why these clippers have a solid 5-star rating.
 They also come in a pair – one clipper for nails and the other for grooming fur.

 A nail grinder is an electronic option to clip dog nails.
 You can think of it like the dog nail clipper version of your electric toothbrush.
 The nail grinder has a small rotating emery wheel that spins rapidly to grind or file down your dog’s nail tips.

 For this tool, the only issue is that your dog may not like the sound of the nail grinder.
 If you want to try this kind of dog nail clipper, you can work around this.
-One great way to get your dog used to the sound is to turn the grinder on while you are giving your dog a paw massage.
+One great way to get your dog familiar with the sound is to turn the grinder on while giving your dog a paw massage.
 This way, when they hears the sound during an actual claw clipping session, it will sound familiar and they won’t react in fear.

 Best Dog Nail Grinder

-Innopaw Dog Nail Grinder.
+Innopaw Dog Nail Grinder

 The Innopaw Dog Nail Grinder* has a 4.5 stars rating on Amazon.

 It comes with three different port sizes to accommodate different dog paw sizes.
-The grinder is protected so it will never come in contract with your dog’s paw skin or fur.
+The grinder is protected so it will never come in contact with your dog’s paw skin or fur.
 Plus, it only takes two AA batteries to power the grinder.

 Amir Pet Nail Grinder